coreui/coreui-free-angular-admin-template/README.md

 Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
 You'll see something like this:

 ```
-free-bootstrap-admin-template/
+free-angular-admin-template/
 ├── e2e/
 ├── src/
 │   ├── app/
 │   ├── assets/
+│   ├── environments/
 │   ├── scss/
-│   ├── vendors/
-│   ├── ...
 │   ├── index.html
 │   └── ...
 ├── .angular-cli.json
+├── ...
 ├── package.json
-├── ...
-├── tsconfig.json
 └── ...
 ```

 ## Documentation

-The documentation for the CoreUI  Admin Template is hosted at our website [CoreUI for Angular](https://coreui.io/angular/)
+The documentation for the CoreUI Free Angularp Admin Template is hosted at our website [CoreUI](https://coreui.io/angular/)

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/coreui/free-angular-admin-template/blob/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/coreui/coreui-free-angular-admin-template/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Editor preferences are available in the [editor config](https://github.com/coreui/free-angular-admin-template/blob/master/.editorconfig) for easy use in common text editors.
+Editor preferences are available in the [editor config](https://github.com/coreui/coreui-free-angular-admin-template/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility,CoreUI Free Admin Template is maintained under [the Semantic Versioning guidelines](http://semver.org/).

-See [the Releases section of our project](https://github.com/coreui/free-angular-admin-template/releases) for changelogs for each release version.
+See [the Releases section of our project](https://github.com/coreui/coreui-free-angular-admin-template/releases) for changelogs for each release version.

 ## Creators